-- Head entrapment by head-first entry generally occurs when children place their heads through an opening in one orientation, turn their heads to a different orientation, then are unable to withdraw from the opening. - Head entrapment by feet-first entry involves children who generally sit or lie down and slide their feet into an opening that is large enough to permit passage of their bodies - greater than 3 1⁄2" - but is not large enough to permit passage of their heads - less than 9".
+- Head entrapment by head-first entry generally occurs when children place their heads through an opening in one orientation, turn their heads to a different orientation, then are unable to withdraw from the opening. - Head entrapment by feet-first entry involves children who generally sit or lie down and slide their feet into an opening that is large enough to permit passage of their bodies greater than 3 1⁄2" but is not large enough to permit passage of their heads less than 9". - Regarding paragraph (9), the CPSC Handbook for Public Playground Safety has additional information regarding platforms.